damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 5.2.
 In case of termination of this agreement for whatever reason, Contributor is obliged to immediately return all documentation and other property belonging to GitLab which Contributor has in Contributor’s possession together with Contributor's own notes and photocopies.
 5.3	Contributor shall not be permitted to retain any property belonging to GitLab to offset any alleged claim against GitLab.
 Contributor waives any right of retention of property.

 **6\.
 Non-competition**

-6.1	During the term of this Agreement, Contributor shall not without the prior written consent of GitLab directly or indirectly perform any activities which are competing with the activities of GitLab or violate GitLab’s interests in any other way.
+6.1 Without the prior written permission of GitLab, the Contributor is prohibited for the duration of the term of this Contractor Agreement and for a period of 24 months following the term of this Contractor Agreement to establish, run, have run or jointly run a business that offers source code management software and services, either directly or indirectly , or to work in any capacity in such a business, either on a paid or unpaid basis, or to have a share in it of any nature whatsoever.

 **7\.
 Business relations**
 7.1	During the term of this Agreement Contributor shall not, without GitLab’s prior written consent, either directly or indirectly, work for or be involved with any customers and/or business relations of GitLab, unless on behalf of GitLab.
 7.2	Contributor shall not, for a period of two years after the end of this Agreement, without GitLab’s prior written consent, either directly or indirectly, work for or be involved with any customers and/or business relations of GitLab.
 This obligation applies irrespective of whether or not Contributor initiated any such contact.
 7.3	Contributor shall not encourage customers and/or business contacts of GitLab to sever their relationship with GitLab.

 **8\.
 Penalty**
-8.1	For each infringement of the provisions of article 5, 6 and/or 7, Contributor forfeits to GitLab, without further summons or notice of default being required, an immediately eligible penalty of EUR 25.000,-, plus an amount of EUR 1.000,- for each day that the infringement continues, without prejudice of GitLab’s right to claim compliance and damages.
+8.1	For each infringement of the provisions of article 5, 6 and/or 7, Contributor
+forfeits to GitLab, without further summons or notice of default being required, an immediately eligible penalty of EUR 25.000,-, plus an amount of EUR 1.000,- for each day that the infringement continues, without prejudice of GitLab’s right to claim compliance and damages.

 **9\.
 Intellectual property**
 9.1	Parties will agree on Intellectual Property in a separate agreement appended to this Contractor Agreement.
 The Intellectual Property Agreement is an indissoluble part of this Contractor Agreement.